Skip to main content

 How to Implement Early Screening in Schools

-1. Use a research-based tool - Choose a validated assessment like LanguageScreen, which has been shown to provide highly reliable language proficiency scores (Hulme et al., 2024).
+1. Use a research-based tool - Choose a validated assessment that has been shown to provide highly reliable language proficiency scores.

-3. Train teachers to use screening data - While the app simplifies testing, educators should understand how to interpret results and apply them to instructional strategies.
+3. Train teachers to use screening data - Educators should understand how to interpret results and apply them to instructional strategies.

 4. Engage parents - Early interventions are most effective when reinforced at home.
 Encouraging reading, storytelling, and conversation can significantly enhance language development.